Felícitas Sánchez Aguillón: Crimes

 In Mexico City, she lived in an apartment building located on Salamanca Street, Colonia Roma.
 She started to attend births and illegally practice abortions.
 She also began to trade in illegal adoptions.
 During the 1910s she was arrested twice for practicing illegal adoption and baby farming.

 Murders

 She killed the children that she couldn't sell and the newborns when the abortion failed.
 She murdered several children, some by poisoning or strangulation.
 She dismembered the bodies and incinerated them or threw them in the sewer.

 Arrest and death

 On April 8, 1941, human remains were discovered near her building.
 Three days later Sánchez was arrested, along with two accomplices: her second husband Roberto or Alberto Covarrubías and a plumber, Salvador Martínez, who worked for Sánchez.

-Sánchez committed suicide before she was tried on July 16, 1941.
+Sánchez killed herself before she was tried on July 16, 1941.
 She and her second husband had a third daughter, who was placed in state care after her father was convicted for involvement in the murders.